vasily-kartashov/vasily-kartashov.github.io/_posts/2016-04-05-spring-data-jpa-and-inheritance.md

 }
 ```

-So let's see what kind of queries the datase issues in the background by placing the following `application.properties` in `/stc/test/resources`
+So let's see what kind of queries the database issues in the background by placing the following `application.properties` in `/src/test/resources`

 ```properties
 spring.jpa.show-sql = true